prominence-eosc/docs/workflows.md

 ---

 ## Overview
 In order to submit a workflow the first step is to write a JSON description of the workflow.
 This is just a list of the definitions of the individual jobs (which can be created easily using `prominence create --dry-run`, see [here](/docs/generating-json)) along with the dependencies between them.
+Each dependency defines a parent and its children.
 The basic structure is:
 ```json
 {
   "name":"test-workflow-1",